Stone Fruit Growing Guide

 Branches should be evenly spaced around the trunk about 18–24 inches up from the ground, angled 45 to 60 degrees from the trunk.
 Prune off 50–80% of the previous year’s growth to stimulate new growth and remove all “suckers”–shoots coming from the roots and/or stems–on a regular basis.

-Prune your trees annually to add years of better production.
+Prune fruit trees annually to add years of better production.
 Keep in mind that fruiting buds on peach and apricot trees only occur during the second year of branch growth.
 Prune branches that bore fruit the previous year and leave enough new growth for fruit to bloom.

 pruning-img-shears